NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/N/navigators-star.md

 trait01: "invested"
 trait02: "magical"
 trait03: "tattoo"
-trait04: "common"
+trait04: ""
 trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 1
 weight:
 value: "18"
 subvalue: "gp"
 invest:
 usage: "tattooed on the body"
 license: "ORC"
 identify:
-description: "A star inked on the back of the hand, usually between the thumb and forefinger, keeps you on the right path.  **Activate** `pf2:2` envision, Interact  * * *  **Effect** As you hold up your hand and align the star in view, you learn which direction you're facing."
+description: "A star inked on the back of the hand, usually between the thumb and forefinger, keeps you on the right path.  **Activate** `pf2:2` envision, Interact\
+  \  * * *  **Effect** As you hold up your hand and align the star in view, you learn which direction you're facing."
 powerTitle1:
 actionEconomy1:
 type1: